Loading

 Course Project

-The course project is designed to assess each participant's understanding of the topics covered in class.
+The course project is designed to assess each student's understanding of the topics covered in class.
 The course project requires each student to develop a research study that applies one or more of the computational research methods covered.
 The course project report should be up to ten pages and must include:

 · A well-defined and motivated research question (ideally oriented in their ongoing doctoral work);